douglasgreen/commentaries/sun_tzu/art_of_war.en.md

     confrontation, aligning with Sun Tzu's broader theme of using deception and indirect strategies to achieve success in warfare.

-23. Sun Tzu's advice in "The Art of War" to "give him no rest" if the enemy is taking his ease, and to "separate them" if his forces are united, emphasizes the strategy of maintaining pressure and exploiting weaknesses.
+23. Sun Tzu's advice to "give him no rest" if the enemy is taking his ease, and to "separate them" if his forces are united, emphasizes the strategy of maintaining pressure and exploiting weaknesses.
 When an opponent is relaxed or complacent, it is an opportune moment to disrupt their peace and keep them on edge, preventing them from regaining strength or focus.
 Similarly, when enemy forces are united, they are stronger and more resilient; thus, dividing them weakens their collective power and makes them more vulnerable to defeat.
 This approach is rooted in the principle of exploiting the enemy's vulnerabilities and maintaining the initiative, ensuring that the adversary is constantly reacting to your moves rather than executing their own plans.
     This strategy of divide and conquer is a timeless military tactic that aims to destabilize and weaken the opponent by creating internal divisions and preventing them from consolidating their strength.

 24. Sun Tzu's advice emphasizes the strategic advantage of surprise and unpredictability in warfare.
     By targeting the enemy's vulnerabilities and striking when they are least prepared, a commander